Dieser Beitrag enthält Werbung – Advertising.

 Lt.
 Columbo (all the time!)

 It’s unbelievable: for about 35 years Lt.
 Columbo investigated homicide cases in and around Los Angeles (once offshore and even abroad).
-I, Marlowe, watched each episode on TV – more than once because my mistress is a fan – then and today.
-She thinks it’s a perfect background for chilling out and recovering from office stress and the like.
+I watched each episode on TV – more than once because I’m a fan – then and today.
+I think it’s a perfect background for chilling out and recovering from office stress and the like.
 (By the way, the recurrent reruns are evidence of a solid fan base.)

 There are no books, never have been.
 Nevertheless Lt.
 Columbo seems as renowned as Sherlock H. or Jane M. I’m sure anybody has watched Lt.
 Columbo acting more than once during lifetime.
 So you all know the plots… I mean the agenda: there’s the murder, there’s the killer – you know from the very beginning!